LEAN-96/RAG-Demystified/README.md

 1. Encoding of User Query: The user query is processed and encoded into a representation that the system can work with.
 The retriever transforms the question into a vector using the question encoder.

-2. Document Retrieval: Using the encoded query, the system searches a large corpus of information to retrieve relevant documents or passages.
+2. Document Retrieval: Using the encoded query/question, the system searches a large corpus of information to retrieve relevant documents or passages.
 This is done using a dense retrieval method, which efficiently fetches the most relevant pieces of information.
-This search, also called vector search, finds documents whose vector representations are closest to the user question using measurements like cosine similarity.
+This search, also called vector search, finds top K document chunks within the indexed corpus by calculating similarity scores between the query vector and the vectors of chunks.
+3.

-3. Context Encoding: The retrieved documents are then encoded, similar to how the original query was encoded.
+4. Context Encoding: The retrieved documents are then encoded, similar to how the original query was encoded.
 This step prepares the documents for the generation process.

-4. Integration of Context: Once the documents are encoded, they are ready to be combined with the encoded query.
+5. Integration of Context: Once the documents are encoded, they are ready to be combined with the encoded query.
 This expanded context is then incorporated into the prompt for generating a response.

 ![RAG_Retrieval_2D_t-SNE_Top3_chunk256_1_out](https://github.com/LEAN-96/RAG-Demystified/assets/150592634/c1fe9d3d-1151-4151-9c30-3b893fb1eae0)